 This unusual flowering plant is native to tropical regions of Asia and Africa and belongs to the family Colchicaceae.
 Flame Lily usually grows as a tuberous climbing plant and produces unusual red or yellow flowers with wavy edges.
 It is the national flower of Zimbabwe.

 3. Corpse Lily (Rafflesia arnoldii)

 This remarkable flower is the largest in the world.
-Unfortunately, it is rare and hard to find in its habitat, which are the rain forests of Bengkulu, Sumatra Island, and Indonesia.
-Flowers emit a bad smell and can be as wide as 3.3 feet (1 m) wide and weigh up to 24 lbs (11 kg).
+Unfortunately, it is rare and hard to find in its natural habitat, the rain forests of Bengkulu, Sumatra Island, and Indonesia.
+Flowers emit a bad smell and can be as wide as 3.3 feet (1 m) and weigh up to 24 lbs (11 kg).

 4. Bird of Paradise (Strelitzia reginae)

 Bird of Paradise, also known as Crane Flower, is another unusual flower from South Africa.
-The plant belongs to the family Strelitziaceae and produced unusually colorful and beautiful flowers that resemble a bird.
+The plant belongs to the family Strelitziaceae and produces unusually colorful and beautiful flowers resembling birds.